 Does the fee apply to gifts to endowed funds?

 Yes.
-Beginning July 1, 2017, the advancement fee applies to gifts and pledge commitments made to establish or contribute to endowed funds.
+The advancement fee applies to gifts and pledge commitments made to establish or contribute to endowed funds.
 It does not affect donor recognition or naming opportunities and donors will receive full credit for the total contributed amount.

 Does the advancement fee apply to pledge payments?

 Yes.
 Payments will be assessed the advancement fee.

 What about gifts made by credit card or gifts of stock?

 The advancement fee applies to gifts made by credit card and gifts made by transfer of stock or securities.
 To simplify these transactions for our donors and to benefit the WSU area where these gifts are designated, the WSU Foundation will absorb any credit card processing fees assessed for those credit cards processed by the Foundation, as well as any processing fees associated with the transfer of stock or securities.